 Our Circle is the quarterly newsletter published by South Granville Park Lodge.
 Chock full of photos of our residents enjoying outings, special events, holidays and meaningful everyday moments, it also features profile and spotlight stories about our Lodge family.

-Excerpts and articles from the current edition of Our Circle areavailable and updated here as well.
+Excerpts and articles from Our Circle are available here as well.

 Our Circle, Spring 2020

 Socializing From a Distance

 A virtual visit?
 Social distancing?
 In these rapidly changing times, these phrases are quickly being added to our everyday vocabulary.
 So how do we still stay emotionally connected to our friends and loved ones when it’s not an option to give them a good old fashioned hug.
 At The Lodge we are embracing new behaviors instead of each other and welcoming new technology into the lives of our seniors.
 Whether it’s a wave from the window or an online sing-along or a video call with family via cellphone or computer, we are finding new methods of staying in touch and sharing special moments.

 Our Circle, Winter 2020